-In the past, school districts had to complete a separate needs assessment for each federal program.
-This process was structured around compliance and a checklist before school districts could have access to federal funds.
+In the past, LEAs had to complete a separate needs assessment for each federal program.
+This process was structured around compliance and a checklist before LEAs could have access to federal funds.
 Recently, GaDOE has focused on linking federal funds around school improvement goals by consolidating the needs assessments.
-Consequently, GaDOE developed a Comprehensive Needs Assessment that is aligned to the shared school improvement framework, which helps school districts thoroughly analyze data, identify root causes of underperformance, prioritize needs oriented around the development of strategies, and implement a relevant and rigorous problem-solving process.
-This tool will link to district and school improvement plans (templates provided by and reviewed by GaDOE), which are also organized around the common framework, to actionable steps to address underperformance.
+Consequently, GaDOE developed a Comprehensive Needs Assessment that is aligned to the shared school improvement framework, which helps LEAs thoroughly analyze data, identify root causes of underperformance, prioritize needs oriented around the development of strategies, and implement a relevant and rigorous problem-solving process.
+This tool will link to LEA and school improvement plans (templates provided by and reviewed by GaDOE), which are also organized around the common framework, to actionable steps to address underperformance.
+Any LEA that provides an assurance that it has in place a locally-developed school improvement process may choose not to submit district-level or school-level comprehensive needs assessments and improvement plans to GaDOE for schools that qualify for Tier I level support.
+The LEA will be required to submit a streamlined LEA consolidated plan under Section 8305 that requires information that is absolutely necessary.
+If the LEA has schools that qualify for Tier II, III or IV level of support, the LEA will work closely with GaDOE to implement reforms and provide school-level comprehensive needs assessments and improvement plans for the identified schools, but may choose not to submit district-level comprehensive needs assessments or improvement plans.

-In the spirit of continuous improvement, GaDOE reserves the authority to reevaluate the scope and contents of the CNA while keeping in line with federal requirements.
+In the spirit of continuous improvement, GaDOE reserves the authority to reevaluate the scope and contents of the Comprehensive Needs Assessment and Improvement Plan while keeping in line with federal requirements.
 Currently, GaDOE is working in collaboration with LEAs to streamline the process, adding purpose while removing duplicative efforts and requirements.
-This balance will seek to provide maximum flexibility while ensuring transparency and
+This balance will seek to provide maximum flexibility while ensuring transparency and accountability for stakeholders.